Improving Occupational Safety for Healthcare Workers in Public Hospitals in Thailand

 To enhance the safety and effectiveness of healthcare services by reducing work risks for healthcare workers in Thailand

-The project comprises of 4 main working approaches as follow;
+The project comprises 4 main working approaches as follows:

 Develop competency standards, curriculum and manuals based on international standards, guidelines, curriculum and course materials for the three focus areas, namely.

 Role of Hand Hygiene in healthcare-associated infection prevention